Premium Free Tool

 Practical Example

-If 2,500 people see your ad and 50 of them click it, your CTR is exactly 2.0%.
+If 2,500 people see your search result and 50 of them click it, your CTR is exactly 2.0%.

 Common Questions

-Does a high CTR guarantee sales?
+Does a high CTR automatically guarantee a high number of sales?

-What is 'Clickbait' in relation to CTR?
+What is 'Clickbait' and how does it relate to CTR?

-Does CTR affect my organic Google ranking?
+Does my organic CTR affect my Google search ranking?

-How can I improve my mobile CTR?
+How can I improve my mobile-specific CTR?